Attention spans are getting shorter, reading choice is getting bigger; which is why writers have to include five items on page one

 Introduce the Main Character

 Ideally the reader needs to know who the main character is; there better be a good reason for NOT mentioning them on page one.
 Who do you want the reader to root for for the next 200 pages?
-If the MC isn’t likeable, sympathetic or empathetic, they better be proactive or competent.
+If the main character isn’t likeable, sympathetic or empathetic, they better be proactive or competent.
 At least, interesting, amusing or entertaining.
-I’ve put down books because the MC wasn’t any of those.
+I’ve put down books because the main character wasn’t any of those.
 I also didn’t want to stick around for their redemption arc.
 Life’s too short.

 Set expectations / make promises